MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 ## ​​Enable environment for enhanced data model

-You will first need to enable the enhanced data model on your Power Platform environment before being able to provision a website utilizing the enhanced data model.
+You'll first need to enable the enhanced data model on your Power Platform environment before being able to provision a website utilizing the enhanced data model.

 > [!NOTE]
 > This will add solutions packages to support the enhanced data model on your Power Platform environment.

-Once the enhanced data model is enabled, when you provision a new website using one of the following templates, they will utilize the enhanced data model;
+Once the enhanced data model is enabled, when you provision a new website using one of the following templates, they'll utilize the enhanced data model;

 - Starter layout 1-5
 - Program registration